Matt-A-Bennett/Matt-A-Bennett.github.io/colour_switching_terminal/colour_switching_terminal.md

-# One command to switch between light and dark mode in Vim and Tmux
+# Switch between light and dark mode in Vim and Tmux with one command
 <div style="text-align: justify">
 <p>I always have one of my monitors taken up with Vim and/or Tmux as I work,
 and have up until now used dark themes.
-Here I implement a way to switch from a light to dark colour scheme for both Vim and Tmux in one with a simple shortcut entered into either.</p>
+Here I implement a way to toggle between a light to dark colour scheme for both Vim and Tmux in one go with a simple shortcut (entered into either Vim or Tmux).</p>

 <p>In my case I can do either:</p>

 <p>
-From a Tmux pane:
+From a Tmux pane:<br>
-1a) The alias 'ol' switches <b>both</b> Vim and Tmux to light mode.
+1a) The alias 'ol' switches <b>both</b> Vim and Tmux to light mode.<br>
-1b) The alias 'od' switches <b>both</b> Vim and Tmux to dark mode.
+1b) The alias 'od' switches <b>both</b> Vim and Tmux to dark mode.<br>
 </p>

 <p>
-From Vim:
+From Vim:<br>
 2) 'Leader-o' toggles <b>both</b> Vim and Tmux between light and dark colour schemes.
 </p>